 Growing in a hot and dry climate might seem like a grower’s dream.
-After all, it makes for the perfect conditions to grow marijuana plants free of mould and rot, and that can be grown all year long.
+After all, it makes for the perfect conditions to grow marijuana plants free of mold and rot, and that can be grown all year long.
 These things are true, however growing in arid and dry climates presents its own challenges and if growers aren’t ready to deal with them, they could end up with shriveled plants that have been destroyed by drought.

 Characteristics of arid and dry climates